tc39/proposal-temporal/docs/README.md

 _NOTE: this type is not checked into the polyfill yet, but is planned to land in late October 2020._

-A `Temporal.ZonedDateTime` is a timezone-aware, calendar-aware date/time type that represents a real event that has happened (or will happen) at a particular instant from the perspective of a particular region on Earth.
+A `Temporal.ZonedDateTime` is a timezone-aware, calendar-aware date/time type that represents a real event that has happened (or will happen) at a particular exact time from the perspective of a particular region on Earth.
 This type is optimized for use cases that require a time zone, including DST-safe arithmetic and interoperability with RFC 5545 (iCalendar).

 As the broadest `Temporal` type, `Temporal.ZonedDateTime` can be considered a combination of `Temporal.TimeZone`, `Temporal.Instant`, and `Temporal.DateTime` (which includes `Temporal.Calendar`).